EMIG RESEARCH is a transdisciplinary vehicle driven by Kenneth Emig, an Ottawa, Canada-

 based artist exploring the sensory intersection of visual art, dance, and technology.

-As a trans-disciplinary artist who integrates sound, sculpture, optics, dance and technology within my artistic practice, I encourage my audience to be sensorially observant and curious about the world around them.
+I am trans-disciplinary artist who integrates sound, sculpture, optics, dance and technology within my artistic practice encouraging my audience to be sensorially observant and curious about the world around them.